AWS S3 Lifecycle Management Guide – Policies & Configuration

 Amazon S3 Lifecycle Management allows you to define rules for the automatic transition and deletion of objects in your S3 buckets.
 This is particularly useful for optimizing storage costs and ensuring data compliance.
 We will discuss step-by-step comprehensive steps in further points, for these are the two important steps:

-What is the use of lifecycle policy in S3?
-Examples
+What is the use of S3 lifecycle policy?

 The use of a lifecycle policy in Amazon S3 is to automate the management of objects within your S3 buckets over their entire lifecycle.
 A lifecycle policy defines how objects transition between different storage classes and when they should be deleted.
 This feature is particularly valuable for optimizing storage costs and streamlining data management practices.